JinLi711/UIA/Art_Recognition/medium_classification/README.md

 2. Select only the id, link, and scores for each image.
 3. Remember to dump everything else to reduce memory usage.
 4. Open the sql data into a python dataframe.
+  * for the scores, pick the highest scores and the corresponding label for each output class
 5. Do neccesary data type conversions (like what I did in my water pump project) to further reduce the memory use.
+6. Scrape websites using link.
+7. Resize
+8. Download images.
+  * I need a way to track where I'm at so I don't have to redownload everything everytime I run the python script.
+I think a good way to do this is to create an external file that contains where I stopped.
+  * I also have to keep track of missing images.
+If we try to retrieve an image that is dead, there's an http 404 error.
+How will I store this result?
+  * The image name will be the corresponding ID.
+  * Downloaded paths

 ### Step 2: Visualization